hotwax/press-release-faq/auditing/financial-auditing.md

 *Customer quote*

 To start using the feature, merchants can get in touch with an account manager at HotWax Commerce and request their auditing tool be scheduled at a frequency of their choosing.

+## FAQs

+Question 1.
+What is the recommended frequency to schedule these reports?

+Question 2.
+What could be possible reasons behind variations in monthly sales, returns or appeasement figures?

+Question 3.
+Would the OReSA tool report the exact order causing the discrepancy?

+## Internal FAQs

+Question 1.
+Do we need to independently develop integration with every ERP system?
+Or is there some kind of self service mapping tool?

+Question 2.
+How would OReSA identify the exact cause of variations?

+Question 4: After a variance has been identified, who would ultimately resolve the issue?

+Question 3.
+How would we deliver these reports to our clients?